ImSachin023/Dev-Tinder--web/README.md

 - logout feature
 - get the feed and add the feed in the store
 - build the user card on feed
+- Edit profile Feature
+- show toast Message on save of profile
+- see all my connections